usefulteam/jwt-auth/README.md

 ## Whitelisting Endpoints

-Every call to the server (except the token creation) will be intercepted.
+Every call to the server (except the token creation some default whitelist) will be intercepted.
 However, you might need to whitelist some endpoints.
 You can use `jwt_auth_whitelist` filter to do it.
 E.g:

 ```php
 add_filter( 'jwt_auth_whitelist', function ( $endpoints ) {